Understanding Mirror Exposure Therapy for Body Image

-Whether it’s a quick glance before leaving the house or an hour-long effort to pull together the perfect outfit, looking in the mirror is something most people do on a daily basis.
+Whether it’s a quick glance before leaving the house or an hour-long effort to pull together the perfect outfit, looking in the mirror is something most people do daily.
 We also regularly see our images in shop window reflections, selfies, and social media feeds.

-At face value, seeing our reflections might seem trivial; however, a growing number of body image and eating disorder researchers are learning that the experience of seeing our image can be quite difficult for some, impacting body dissatisfaction.
-Over the last decade plus, important studies about a treatment aiming to reduce body dissatisfaction, mirror exposure therapy, have been published.
+At face value, seeing our reflections might seem trivial.
+However, a growing number of body image and eating disorder researchers are learning that the experience of seeing our image can be quite difficult for some, impacting body dissatisfaction.
+The last decade plus has seen the publication of several important studies of a treatment aiming to reduce body dissatisfaction — mirror exposure therapy.

-Exposure therapy is a psychotherapy known to be highly effective in treating obsessive-compulsive disorder, anxiety disorders, and PTSD.
-In exposure therapy, therapists coach patients to lean into fears and discomfort – rather than avoiding these experiences – and to learn, through a series of in-session experiments and homework sessions, that they can manage these feelings.
-With repeated practice, the intensity of the distress may diminish or become easier to experience.
+Exposure therapy is a psychotherapy known to be highly effective.
+It is a first line treatment for obsessive-compulsive disorder, anxiety disorders, and PTSD.
+In exposure therapy, therapists coach patients to lean into fears and discomfort, rather than avoiding these experiences.
+The goal is to learn, through a series of in-session experiments and homework sessions, that the feelings can be managed.
+With repeated practice, the intensity of the distress may diminish.
+Or, become easier to experience.
 At the Columbia Center for Eating Disorders, we have previously adapted this approach to eating- and food-related fears for patients with anorexia nervosa.

-In mirror exposure therapy, over the course of multiple sessions, individuals practice looking at themselves in the mirror with guidance from a therapist.
-As in other forms of exposure therapy, the in-session practice involves working somewhat systematically up a hierarchy of challenges – in this case, by wearing increasingly difficult outfits.
+In a course of mirror exposure therapy, individuals practice looking at themselves in the mirror with guidance from a therapist.
+As in other forms of exposure therapy, the in-session practice involves working somewhat systematically up a hierarchy of challenges.
+In this case, the challenge is wearing increasingly difficult outfits.

 The Locus of Your Focus

-The bottom line seems to be that looking at oneself too much, too intensely, or not at all can create problems and maintain body image distress.
+The bottom line?
+Looking at oneself too much, too intensely, or not at all can create problems and maintain body image distress.
 Mirror exposure therapy aims to reduce this distress by directly interrupting the problematic behavior while receiving support from a therapist.

 What does mirror exposure therapy involve?

-Mirror exposure therapy can be conducted in a few different ways and may also be incorporated into other types of treatment, such as cognitive behavioral therapy (CBT).
+Mirror exposure therapy can be conducted in a few different ways.
+It may also be incorporated into other types of treatment, such as cognitive behavioral therapy (CBT).
 Most commonly, the therapist will ask the individual to describe their reflection using non-judgmental language, progressing from their head all the way down to their feet.
 Descriptive, non-judgmental language includes describing features in terms of

 Participants are coached to use neutral or objective words and phrases.
 For example, “big ears” may become “semi-circles like half-moons on each side of my face, starting about halfway down, with a silver metal hoop earring falling half an inch from the bottom of the moon on each side.”